School Science Lessons

 Ethanolamine, (NH2CH2CH2OH), (usually called monoethanolamine, MEA), (2-aminoethanol)

-Ethanolamine is a toxic, flammable, corrosive, colourless, viscous liquid, odour like ammonia, weak base, harmful by ingestion, inhalation or if absorbed through the skin.
+Ethanolamine is a toxic, flammable, corrosive, colourless, viscous liquid, odour like ammonia, weak base, harmful by ingestion or through the skin.

 It is used to produce detergents and many other chemical products.

-Monoethanolamine is head group for phospholipids in biological membranes, formed by decarboxylation of serine.
+Monoethanolamine is the head group for phospholipids in biological membranes, formed by decarboxylation of serine.

 [HOCH2CH(CO2H)NH2] --> (NH2CH2CH2OH) + (CO2)